Super delicious, satisfying, and comforting Chocolate Raspberry Cake!

 No oil is used in this recipe, as the coconut milk is so rich in texture that it provides the softness and moisture of the cake.

-I prefer to soak the dates for an hour or two.
+I prefer to soak the dates in warm water for 10-15 mins.
 Thus, they become softer and juicier.
 Also, they are chopped easily.
 Keep the water after that.

 For the chocolate sponge cake, place the soaked dates and coconut milk in a food processor and blend until finely chopped.